-“The wheel spins and you have arrived!”
-The Heart of the Mountain blinked its green compound eyes.
+“You arrived.”
+The Heart blinked its green compound eyes.
 “Into the Mountain you go, towards destiny!”

 The fox’s ears lay flat.
-“Who am I?
-Where am I, is more like it.”
-From the mountainside she and Jay could look down on the mile-high dunes.
-“How did I get up here?”
+“Where am I, is more like it.”
+From the Mountain she and Jay looked down on mile-high dunes.
+“How did I get here?”

 “This is the Mountain.
-I am its Heart,” said the bird.
-From each sleeve reached five blue human hands.
-The hands extended on arms of normal thickness but five times normal length.
-They plucked the fox into the air by the scruff of her neck and restrained Jay against the ground.
-“Who are you?
-Which of you is my prophesied Zephyr?”
+I am its Heart.”
+From each sleeve the bird extended five blue human hands.
+The ten arms were normal thickness but five times normal length.
+They plucked the fox by the scruff of her neck and pinned Jay against the ground.
+“Which of you is the prophesied Zephyr?”

-“The wheel is spinning!
-Time runs short!
+“Time runs short!
 Which of you is the Zephyr?
 Shall I bury you both?”
-The Mountain’s Heart scooped the snow next to Jay and used all ten hands to compress the two of them into place.
+The Heart scooped the snow next to Jay and compressed them into place with all ten hands.
 “What are your names?”

 “Faith,” popped the pile.
 Snow flecked onto Jay.